-As much of Britain begins to recover from the worst of the treacherous weather conditions that have wreaked havoc over many parts of the country, for some, recovery will not be so easy.
-What to do in case of an accident and who is liable.
+As much of Britain begins to brace from the worst of the treacherous weather conditions that have wreaked havoc over many parts of the country, for some, recovery will not be so easy.
+Learn what to do in case of an accident and who is liable.

 As Britain battled the Beast from the East, the advice issued by the Government was not to travel unless you absolutely have to.
 Most of us wanted to wrap ourselves in a duvet, batten down the hatches and ride out the storm.
 However, unfortunately, for many, this was not possible and travelling to work, to care for loved ones or to take children to school was a necessity.